Avian Influenza Low Pathogenic (LPAI) Moderately Virulent of any H 1-16 or N 1-9 subtype in Laying Hens

 - Decrease water consumption

-- The last few eggs laid will have reduction in calcium deposition within the eggshells
+- The last few eggs laid will have a reduction in calcium deposition within the eggshells

 - Eggs may be misshapen